zkermish/zkermish.github.io/_posts/articles/2014-11-11-working-at-ldb.md

 <figure>
         <a href="{{ site.url }}/images/ldb_highbay_pano.jpg"><img src="{{ site.url }}/images/ldb_highbay_pano.jpg"></a>
         <figcaption>A panorama of the high bays at LDB.
-SPIDER is in the center highbay, Anita, is our neighbor to the left in this photo.
+SPIDER is in the center highbay.
+ANITA, is our neighbor to the left in this photo.
 COSI (which is flying the first super-pressure ballon science payload) is having a weather port built for them all the way on the left of the photo.
 You can also see the communications antennas and the CSBF building on the right of the photo.</figcaption>
 </figure>

 <figure>